BCLibraries/burns-exhibits/content/Boston College Eagle/MascotLiveStuffedCostumed.md

                 headline="Margo"
                 description="Pharetra Mattis Inceptos"
                 size="small" >}}
 In the Spring of 1961, three students (John D. Provasoli, Robert Hart and James McLaughlin), unhappy with BC's stuffed mascot, launched "Project Mascot," an effort to secure a live golden eagle.
 Boston College met the governmental requirements, inoculations, and necessary housing required to keep a live eagle.
 The University was assisted by Walter Stone, superintendent of the Franklin Park Zoo.
 The zoo, in fact, housed and cared for the bird.
-Margo is pictured here.
 {{< /largefigure >}}

 {{< largefigure src="014_margotrainerbig.jpg"